 Storage and Use of Dried Blood Spots:

-During the six months that the infant’s blood spot card is stored, parents may request their infant's newborn screening card to be released to them by submitting a letter to the laboratory requesting it.
+During the six months that the infant’s blood spot card is stored, parents may request their infant's newborn screening card to be released to them by submitting a letter to CDPHE’s laboratory requesting it.
 Parents may then pick up their infant's newborn screening card from the lab by showing valid identification at the time of the release.
 If parents want to store their child’s residual dried blood spot for a longer period of time for any reason, they may request to have it returned and then pay for it to be stored at a private laboratory.